Bringing the gifts that my ancestors gave,

 The Oberlin African-American Genealogy and History Group (OAAGHG) was organized in 2000 from a group of friends who met informally around their interest in genealogy.
 OAAGHG was incorporated by the State of Ohio in the spring of 2001 and recognized as a federal non-profit 501(c)(3) organization during the summer of 2002.
 The Oberlin African-American Genealogy and History Group (OAAGHG), is dedicated to encouraging support for African-American Genealogy and Historical Research.
 The OAAGHG logo is an original design by Margaret Christian featuring two hands holding a baobab tree and symbolizing the continued connection of African-Americans to Africa, the land of our ancestors.

-Since its inception OAAGHG has had seven presidents:
+Since its inception OAAGHG has had eight presidents:

 Jan 1, 2011-Dec 31, 2012 Tony Marshall